SailTimer: Optimal Tacks and TTD®

 This may be a low-cost app, but it has sophisticated tacking results.
 It is kind of ironic that you can generate better tacking results on your phone than on an expensive GPS chartplotter; a sign of the times.
 Many GPS chartplotters don't have any sailing functions at all.
 But if the ETA is not accounting for your tacking distances, it is wrong.
 For decades, the standard response from all of the major manufacturers was to use VMG rather than tacking distances (even though distances are obviously easy to get in a GPS).
-But although the concept of VMG is logical, the actual calculations on a GPS are fraught with errors and usually poorly explained in GPS owners manuals (see VMG link on menu above for further details).
+But VMG calculations are fraught with errors and assumptions, and are usually poorly explained in GPS owners manuals (see VMG link on menu above for further details).

 Some GPS chartplotters and mobile apps are now trying to catch up, and have started displaying laylines based on your tacking angle.
 That is an antiquated method from before GPS and personal computers even existed.
 The first problem with this is that your tacking angle varies with wind speed.
 In stronger winds, you can point much higher to the wind.
 They may therefore allow you to import polar plots of boat speed (if you can obtain your polars anywhere other than in the SailTimer app) to create different tacking angles for different wind speeds.
 But generic, one-size-fits-all polar plots for all boats of the same model do not give you accurate results.
 They treat a clean, empty racing boat with new sails the same as a cruising boat with bagged out sails, moss growing on its waterline, and lots of anchors and canned goods on board.
 The polars would be very different for those two boats even though they are the same model.
 SailTimer Inc. pioneered polar plot learning, but that is not available in any GPS chartplotter.